bitovi/academy/src/angular/15-directive/15-directive.md

 ## What you need to know

-- What Directives are
+- What are Directives?
-- What ElementRef is
+- What is `ElementRef`?
-- What HostListeners are
+- What are `HostListeners`?
 - How to create a Directive

-## What are Directives
+## What are Directives?

 Directives are classes that tell Angular to change the appearance or behavior of DOM Elements.
-Angular comes with a set of <a href="https://angular.io/guide/built-in-directives"  >Built-in</a> Directives, and they consist of three types:
+Angular comes with a set of <a href="https://angular.io/guide/built-in-directives">Built-in</a> Directives, and they consist of three types:

+- Components
-- Components Directives
+- Structural Directives
 - Attribute Directives
-- Structural Directives

-# Components Directives
+### Components

 In this training, we previously talked about [learn-angular/creating-components Components].
 Components are a type of Directive.
 Components use the `@Component` decorator function along with a template, style, and other logic needed for the view.
 This was previously discussed in detail [learn-angular/creating-components#p2-what-you-need-to-know here].
 The official <a href="https://angular.io/guide/built-in-directives#:~:text=Components%E2%80%94-,directives,-with%20a%20template">Angular documentation</a> has more information on this as well.

+@sourceref ./example.component.ts

+### Structural Directives

+Structural Directives are types of Directives that are used to change HTML DOM layout by adding, removing or manipulating Elements.
+<a href="https://angular.io/guide/structural-directives">Learn more about structural directives.</a>

+@sourceref ./example.structural.ts

-# Attribute Directives
+### Attribute Directives

 Attribute Directives are a type of directive that are mainly used to listen or change the behavior or appearance of DOM Elements, Attributes and Components.
-<a href="https://angular.io/guide/attribute-directives">Read more</a>.

-# Structural Directives

-Structural Directives are types of Directives that are used to change HTML DOM layout by adding, removing or manipulating Elements.
-<a href="https://angular.io/guide/structural-directives"  >Read more</a>
+<a href="https://angular.io/guide/attribute-directives">Learn more about attribute directives</a>.

+Here’s a small example of building a directive (we will dig into this more in a section below):

+@sourceref ./example.attribute.ts

 ## ElementRef